-Boards of Trustees should scrutinize proposals to increase tuition rates and provide a written recommendation to the Board that details:
+Boards of trustees should scrutinize proposals to increase tuition rates and provide a written recommendation to the Board that details how the proposal complies with the above General Requirements, along with:

-- 1. Justification: does the institution provide adequate detail and description of the need and uses of the new revenue, and does the institution adequately justify the need to increase tuition? - 2.
-Alternative Funding: has the institution explored other funding sources for the need before proposing a tuition increase? - 3.
-Affordability Impact: how will a tuition increase affect the affordability for Utah students in the institution's service region? - 4.
-Underserved Impact: how will a tuition increase affect the ability of underserved Utah students in the institution's service region to attend the institution? - 5.
-Compliance with Policy: do tuition charges and recommendations comply with Board Policy R510, Tuition, and R511, Tuition Disclosures and Consultation?
+- 1. Justification: Does the institution provide adequate detail and description of the need and uses of the new revenue, and does the institution adequately justify the need to increase tuition? - 2.
+Alternative Funding: Has the institution identified and explored other funding sources for the need before proposing a tuition increase? - 3.
+Affordability Impact and Value Creation: How will a tuition increase affect the affordability for students in the institution's service region?
+How will it provide value to students? - 4.
+Compliance with Policy: Do tuition charges and recommendations comply with Board Policy R510, Tuition, and R511, Tuition Disclosures and Consultation?